 Frozen peaches have already been peeled and sliced.
 So all you need to do is thaw the packages and wipe away excess water or ice before proceeding.

-If using canned peaches instead of fresh peaches, drain the cans fully before measuring out six cups of the fruit.
+If using canned peaches in juice instead of fresh peaches, drain the cans fully before measuring out six cups of the fruit.

 More peaches to use up?
 Try these Overnight Oats